Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Arrival by public transport

-The journey takes place as far as the Freusburg-Siedlung train stop.
-The stop is served by the Westerwald-Sieg-Bahn (RB90) and the Rothaar-Bahn (RB93), which also connect the stations in Kirchen, Betzdorf and Siegen.
+Travel is to the Freusburg-Siedlung train stop.
+The stop is served by the Westerwald-Sieg-Bahn (RB90) and the Rothaar-Bahn (RB93), which also connect the stations in Kirchen, Betzdorf, and Siegen.

 Timetable information at www.dreilaenderbahn.de

-An approximately 2 km long marked access path (yellow Druidensteig sign) connects the Freusburg-Siedlung train stop with the stage start in the center of Freusburg, Kapellenweg.
-You can find the corresponding access under https://www.druiden-steig.de/cms/index.php/downloads/gpx-tracks.
+An approximately 2-kilometer marked access path (yellow Druidensteig sign) connects the Freusburg-Siedlung train stop with the stage start in the village center of Freusburg, Kapellenweg.
+The GPX tracks of the respective access route are available here for download.

 Parking

-Please use the public parking spaces at the end of Kapellenweg opposite the cemetery / Ev.
-Chapel.
+Please use the public parking spaces at the end of Kapellenweg opposite the cemetery / Protestant chapel.

 Directions